LaurenceRooks/wendoverhoa/docs/setup/SecuritySetup.md

 ### CodeQL Analysis

-The project uses GitHub's CodeQL for static code analysis to identify potential security vulnerabilities.
-We've configured CodeQL in two ways:
+The project uses GitHub's default CodeQL setup for static code analysis to identify potential security vulnerabilities.
+This is automatically configured through GitHub's repository settings and doesn't require any custom workflow files.

-1. **Default GitHub CodeQL Setup** (Primary)
-   - Configured in `.github/workflows/codeql.yml`
-   - Runs on push to main, pull requests to main, and weekly schedule
-   - Uses the configuration from `.github/codeql-config.yml`
-   - Includes security and quality queries
-   - Excludes test files, generated files, and third-party libraries

-2. **Standalone CodeQL Analysis** (Supplementary)
-   - Configured in `.github/workflows/codeql-analysis.yml`
-   - Runs only on a weekly schedule to avoid conflicts with the default setup
-   - Provides additional security checks
+Benefits of using the default setup:

+1. **Automatic Updates**: GitHub automatically keeps the CodeQL analysis engine updated with the latest security queries and fixes.

+2. **Seamless Integration**: Results are directly integrated into GitHub's security tab and pull request checks.

+3. **Optimized Performance**: The default setup is optimized for GitHub's infrastructure, resulting in faster analysis times.

+4. **No Configuration Needed**: GitHub automatically detects the languages in your repository and applies the appropriate analysis.

+The default CodeQL setup scans for:
+- Security vulnerabilities
+- Logic errors
+- Data flow problems
+- Resource leaks
+- API usage errors

+We've configured our CodeQL setup in the GitHub repository settings under "Code security and analysis" to use the default configuration.

 ### Basic Security Checks